rickardlofberg/RiksdagenDataDownloader/README.md

-Python code to download and save data from data.riksdagen.se to a local SQLite DB.
+Python code to download and save data from data.riksdagen.se to disk or stream the output.

 TODO/Things to contribute with:
-- Add primary keys, foreign keys and indexing to sql database
+- Improve tests
-- Add functionality to ignore multirow comments to sql feeder
+- Check spelling
-- Add syntax checking to sql feeder
+- Update comments
-- Make the RiksDatasetInterface smarter, is there a better way to do this?
+- Improve exception handeling
-- ...
+- Add new features?